 To help us launch the shared ownership campaign to the public, we appointed media agency Adgenda Media International (AMI).
 AMI clearly demonstrated the importance of building brand awareness for this campaign, and by working with us and also conducting their own research, have devised a media schedule to raise the profile of shared ownership across many key audience groups and locations in the country.

-Together, we devised four key principles that underpin our advertising strategy:
+Together with our steering group and supporters, we devised four key principles that underpin our advertising strategy:

 We have identified core audience groups to target with the paid-for media campaign.
 It’s never been harder for first-time buyers to get on the property ladder so they are our priority audience, but we are also looking to connect with to additional groups who may also need shared ownership:

-For campaign supporters we will provide quarterly detailed reporting on the campaign’s performance.
+For campaign supporters we provide quarterly detailed reporting on the campaign’s performance.
 For example, local market insight, audience engagement stats with online media and budget deployment across regions and media type.

 We’ll also organize regular workshops for supporters so we can review the campaign and hear first-hand from you what’s working and not.
 We’ll also share with you our learnings and plans for the campaign.
 Dates will be circulated following launch.